scottwright-dev/weather-app/README.md

 - **Responsive UI design**:
   With a mobile-first design approach, the app ensures a consistent user experience on all devices.

-- **Webpack Bundling**:
-  Optimize resource loading by bundling JavaScript modules with Webpack.

-- **User-Friendly Interface**: Include a search bar and real-time data updates for a seamless user experience.

 <br>

 ## Project Reflections